 At the After School Club we provide facilities for children to play pool, engage in art and craft activities, role-play, construction or watch DVDs.
-We meet in the Community Centre, Monday - Friday 3.20 - 5.20 pm.
+We meet in the Parish Centre on weekdays.
 For further details, contact Bridget Sayer.

 For further details, contact Peter Watson (01253) 729725.